Mound 34: Construction sequence

 From the Emergent Mississippian period (beginning approximately 800 CE) to the Stirling Phase (1000 to 1200 CE) the location was a village site with multiple houses, pit features, extensive midden deposits, a copper worskop, and a large structure (possibly as large as 10 m by 6 m) with a centrally located hearth.
 Early in the Moorehead Phase (1200 - 1275 CE) the entire area east of Cahokia saw an intensive construction episode.
 The village area and all of its structures was razed and the "Ramey Plaza" and its associated mounds was built over it.
 This plaza and its twenty associated mounds are the second largest such grouping at the Cahokia site, after the Grand Plaza area which includes Monks Mound and is encircled by the palisade.
 Mound 34 lies at the northern end of a string of mounds that define the western edge of the Ramey plaza.
-This construction required the leveling of the area and the removal of much of the village midden that had accumulated over the previous two centuries of occupation, pp to 2 ft in some areas.
+This construction required the leveling of the area and the removal of much of the village midden that had accumulated over the previous two centuries of occupation, up to 2 ft in some areas.
 This removed midden material, along with nearby earth from borrow pits, was used to build the mounds.
 Mound 34 was constructed as a low rectilinear platform mound oriented along a north–south axis maintained by the majority of the Cahokia site, and with a terrace or apron along its west, north, and east sides.
 The mound had a building constructed on its summit, inside of which was a large circular hearth.
 The mound displayed signs of at least one further building episode during the Sand Prairie Phase (1275 - 1350 CE), when an additional cap of earth was added over the mound.